For almost anyone trying to watch their weight, choosing healthy snacks can be a challenge.

 - If your family snacks while watching TV, put a portion of the food in a bowl or on a plate for each person.
 It is easy to overeat straight from the package.

-If you are having a hard time finding healthy snacks that you want to eat, talk to a nutritionist or your family's health care provider for ideas that will work for your family
+If you are having a hard time finding healthy snacks that you want to eat, talk to a registered dietitian or your family's health care provider for ideas that will work for your family.

 American Academy of Nutrition and Dietetics website.
 Meals and snacks. www.eatright.org/food/planning/meals-and-snacks.
 Accessed December 20, 2022.

 Hensrud DD, Heimburger DC.
 Nutrition's interface with health and disease.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 202.